rj9935/run_analysis.R/README.md

 ### Description

 Run_analysis.R is a script produced to satisfy the Project assignment of the Getting & Cleaning Data course from the Data Science Specialization.
 It takes various inputs from the UCI HAR data set and merges them to produce a wide format tidy set of the means of various measurements selected from the inputs.
-It then outputs these mean values with appropriate and descriptive variable names to a file called meandatawide.txt
+It then outputs these mean values with appropriate and descriptive variable names to a file called meandata.txt

 ### Arguments